 - 1. Open a plugin instrument or effects plugin. - 2.
-To the right of the dropdown menu for selecting presets is a gear icon.
-Click to open a dropdown menu. - 3.
-Select Load Preset to load a plugin preset saved on your computer.
+In the top-left corner of the window, click the menu icon (=) to open a dropdown menu. - Select Load Preset to load a plugin preset saved on your computer.
 Use the window that opens to select the location where the preset is saved. - 4.
 Select Save Preset to save your plugin settings as a new preset.
 Use the window that opens to select where you would like to save the preset.